techidaily/site-facebook/source/_posts/big-brother-business-profit-from-peering.md

 ![game streamer taking a selfie](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/09/game-streamer-selfie.jpg)

- According to[Wall Street Journal](https://emakicms.com/brand/21/articles/edit/2002984) , Facebook has known for years how Instagram creates an environment of social comparison, exacerbates mental health issues, and magnifies body image issues in teen girls.
-In addition, while saying that it made them feel terrible about themselves, many[teens reported not having the self-control to stop using Instagram](https://www.wsj.com/articles/instagram-adds-more-protections-for-teenagers-11627390800?mod=article%5Finline) .
+ According to [Wall Street Journal](https://emakicms.com/brand/21/articles/edit/2002984) , Facebook has known for years how Instagram creates an environment of social comparison, exacerbates mental health issues, and magnifies body image issues in teen girls.
+In addition, while saying that it made them feel terrible about themselves, many [teens reported not having the self-control to stop using Instagram](https://www.wsj.com/articles/instagram-adds-more-protections-for-teenagers-11627390800?mod=article%5Finline) .

  With this, we know that this willingness to pay can sometimes be rooted in darker places, which are not of necessity.
 So while platforms like social media do a lot to connect people, they also counterintuitively create toxic environments.